-Video emails and one-to-one campaigns have a long list of benefits.
+Video emails and one-to-one outreach campaigns in general have a long list of benefits.
 For one, they make customers feel cared about — and as a result increase loyalty, engagement, and conversion rates.

 Marketers also believe in the power of video, with 59% reporting the medium delivers the best ROI compared to other types of content.